Japanese Course Descriptions

 By using four skills in participatory activities (reading, presentation, and discussion), students will develop reading skills in modern Japanese and deepen and enhance their knowledge of Kanji and Japanese culture.
 3 credits.
-Spring 2017 syllabus
+Fall 2017 syllabus

 378.611 Readings in Japanese Studies

 This course is designed for graduate students (particularly in East Asian studies) and undergraduate students whose proficiency level is higher than fourth-year Japanese (as offered at Johns Hopkins University) or equivalent and who plan to pursue studies utilizing written Japanese materials.
 Students will learn effective methods for reading Japanese materials, varying from works of literature to modern academic articles on topics of students’ interest.
 2 credits.
 Not offered every semester.